FDA Drug Safety Communication:

 Buprenorphine (Belbuca) may be habit forming, especially with prolonged use.
 Apply buprenorphine exactly as directed.
-Do not apply more buccal films, use the buccal films more often, or use the buccal films in a different way than prescribed by your doctor.
+Do not apply more buprenorphine buccal films, use the buccal films more often, or use the buccal films in a different way than prescribed by your doctor.
 While using buprenorphine, discuss with your health care provider your pain treatment goals, length of treatment, and other ways to manage your pain.
-Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol; uses or has ever used street drugs, or has overused prescription medications, or has had an overdose, or if you have or have ever had depression or another mental illness.
-There is a greater risk that you will overuse buprenorphine (Belbuca) if you have or have ever had any of these conditions.
+Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, or has overused prescription medications, or has had an overdose, or if you have or have ever had depression or another mental illness.
+There is a greater risk that you will overuse buprenorphine if you have or have ever had any of these conditions.
 Talk to your health care provider immediately and ask for guidance if you think that you have an opioid addiction or call the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP.